selmavangstein/bluetooth-tracking-ultimate/README.md

 To navigate through our codebase, follow the steps below:

 1. **Data Input:**
-- We start with raw data files (in `.log` format).
+- We start with raw data files (that have been obtained from either FTM or UWB) (in `.log` format).
 These files contain distance measurements from players to beacons.
 - Example files: `rawdataexample.log` (raw data) and `rawdataexample.csv` (processed data).
 - All data is stored under the `data/` folder.